Common Causes of Pedestrian Accidents

 - Bad Weather: Any bad weather conditions, combined with all the other risks listed here, increase the chances of a pedestrian being hit.

 - Left Turns: A driver may not see a pedestrian in a crosswalk when making a left turn.

 - Backing Up: Children are most likely to be run over when a vehicle backs up, and the driver cannot see them.

 - Night: It may be very difficult for vehicles to see a pedestrian at night, especially if they wear dark-colored clothes.

 - Running Into Traffic: Young children are hit when they suddenly run out into the street, such as when chasing a ball.

 The CDC reports that about 6,000 pedestrians are killed each year, and almost 140,000 are injured.
-If you are a loved were injured or killed by being hit by a car as a pedestrian, contact your personal injury lawyer immediately for a free consultation by calling (877) 776-9558.
+If you or a loved one were injured or killed by being hit by a car as a pedestrian, contact your personal injury lawyer immediately for a free consultation by calling (877) 776-9558.